 Or, in other words, “You have a few choices – you either bomb the hell out of them or try to win hearts and minds,” Chadwick said.

 So, for example, Super Bowl advertiser Budweiser could either go up against an ambusher like Newscastle and “really use its budget, strength and power to really suppress their messages,” Chadwick said.
 “Or the alternative is to win the battle for hearts and minds.
 If people know who Bud is and what they’re doing and how synonymous the relationship is between [the brand and the Super Bowl] and when consumers think about the Super Bowl, it evokes images around Budweiser…and it’s a nice, warm, fuzzy glow…it doesn’t matter what Newcastle does.”

-Coincidentally, Budweiser is following up on its wildly popular Puppy Love spot from 2014, which has nearly 55 million views to date, with another Super Bowl spot with a puppy in 2015.
+Coincidentally, Budweiser is following up on its wildly popular Puppy Love spot from, which has nearly 55 million views to date, with another Super Bowl spot with a puppy.

 This, Chadwick said, is a great example of winning the battle for hearts and minds.